rjeprasad/RappleProgressHUD/README.md

 [![Platform](https://img.shields.io/cocoapods/p/RappleProgressHUD.svg?style=flat)](http://cocoapods.org/pods/RappleProgressHUD)

-User-friendly and easy to use activity / progress indicator view with Swift 4.2
+User-friendly and easy to use activity / progress indicator view with Swift 5

+[Please use version 4.x for Swift 5 builds]
 [Please use version 3.x for Swift 4.2 builds]
 [Please use version 2.4.1 for Swift 4 builds]
 [Please use version 2.3.1 for Swift 3 builds]